RachidBR/tifinagh-converter/README.md

 # Tifinagh to Latin Converter

+> Morning plan : from 9:30am to 12am learning with online courses.
+> Afternoon plan : from 13:15 to 17:30 working on the Tifinagh converter app.

+## Next thing to work on

+### Frontend

+- Developing the frontend part with angular.

+### Backend

+- Fixing some issues.
+(Read more in the [todo.md](./todo.md) file).

 ## Overview

 This project is a small Nest.js application for converting text between Tifinagh and Latin scripts.
 It consists of a backend API and a frontend SPA.